Frequently Asked Questions

 Yes.
 Upload a new version at any time.
 Your link stays the same.

 You can instantly roll back to a previous version.
-Every published version is saved, so you can always revert.
+Recent versions are saved, so you can always revert.

 No. When you update an app, the URL stays exactly the same.
 Anyone with the link will automatically see the latest version.

-Core tier retains up to 25 versions per app.
-Enterprise and Compliance tiers retain up to 100.
-When the limit is reached, the oldest version is removed — but version metadata (number, timestamp, publisher) is always kept.
+Every app retains up to 25 versions.
+With the Enterprise or Compliance add-on, this increases to 100 versions per app.
+When the limit is reached, the oldest version is removed — but a record of every version (who published it and when) is always kept.

 Yes.
 You can preview your updated app before making it live.
 Verify everything works before your team sees the change.